sbalmt/xcheme/documents/basics.md

 ## What is XCHEME?

-XCHEME Lang (Or just "XCHEME") is a set of case-sensitive directives and expressions commonly used for validating portions of strings, each directive and expression is an atomic pattern (a small action, e.g: `repeat`, `expect`, `choose`, etc...) that must be valid for make the analysis process move on to the end of the string.
+XCHEME Lang (Or just "XCHEME") is a set of case-sensitive directives and expressions commonly used for validating portions of strings, each directive and expression is an atomic pattern (a small action, e.g: `repeat`, `expect`, `choose`, etc...) that must be valid to make the analysis process move on to the end of the string.
 By using atomic patterns, it's possible to combine a variety of components and create complex validation rules that will produce _Tokens_ and _Nodes_ already in an AST (Abstract Syntax Tree) for post-processing.

 ## A _Hello world!_ example